 2.11.
 Log Entries Must Be Timestamped

 Capability

-By default, the device MUST timestamp all log messages.
-The timestamp MUST be accurate to within a second or less.
-The timestamp MUST include a timezone.
-There MAY be a mechanism to disable the generation of timestamps.
+By default, the device should be capable of generating timestamps on all log messages, accurate to within a second or less, and including a timezone.
+The device should be capable of disabling the generation of timestamps.

 Discussion

 Accurate timestamps are necessary for correlating events, particularly across multiple devices or with other organizations.
-This applies when it is necessary to analyze logs..
+This applies when it is necessary to analyze logs.

 Supported Practices

 Each entry into the log contains a time value.

 Current Implementations

 This capability may be satisfied by writing timestamps into syslog messages.

 Considerations

 It is difficult to correlate logs from different time zones.
 Security events on the Internet often involve machines and logs from a variety of physical locations.
-For that reason, UTC is preferred, all other things being equal..
+For that reason, UTC is preferred, all other things being equal.

 2.12.
-Log on Exception or Identifed Event
+Log on Exception or Identified Event

 Capability

-Log entries should be generated on exceptions (e.g., failures) or event matching (e.g., generate a log entry if an event happens) via a configurable value.
+The device is capable of generating log entries on exceptions (e.g., failures) or event matching (e.g., generate a log entry if an event happens) via a configurable value.

 Discussion

-Traditionally log events are generated on exceptions -- failures or errors.
-Many times this is not sufficient as a network operator cannot tell if an attacker failed to log into a device once, or failed once and then succeeded on the second try.
+Traditionally, log events are generated on exceptions, such as failures or errors.
+Often this is not sufficient as a network operator cannot tell if an attacker failed to log into a device once, or failed once and then succeeded on the second try.
 Devices should be configurable to allow for log messages on failures, successes, or everything.

 Supported Practices

-- Log all login events to a device but only have the collection device alert on failures.
+- Log all login events to a device but have only the collection device alert on failures.

-- Log on successful device configuration changes since one must be aware of all modifications on some types of devices.
+- Log successful device configuration changes since one must be aware of all modifications on some types of devices.

 Current Implementations

-Some ISPs put in passive devices to see routing updates and withdrawals and not rely solely on the device for log files.
+Some ISPs put in passive devices to see routing updates and withdrawals, so that they do not rely solely on the device for log files.

 Considerations

 None.